Table of Contents

 - Prenylation — Ras

 Gene expression control in hypoxia

 - Under conditions of low oxygen (hypoxia), cells produce a transcription factor called HIF-1.

 - HIF-1 induces gene expression to regulate hypoxic conditions.

 The Active Center

-The active center is a three-dimensional, specifically folded region, made of amino acids and is usually arranged in a hollow shape.
-The conditions for the chemical reaction are favored within this center, because the probability of the overlapping of the reactants is improved by the convergence and optimal orientation in space, among other things.
+The active center is a three-dimensional, specifically folded region, comprising amino acids.
+It is usually arranged in a hollow shape.
+The conditions for chemical reaction are favored within this center, because the probability of overlapping reactants is improved by convergence and optimal orientation in space, among other things.

 The binding of the substrate to the active center is not covalent.
-The substrate-binding is carried out by:
+The substrate-binding occurs via:

 - Ionic interaction